OrionJoshi/DevOps/README.md

    if we have bug in java version 3 so we can clone its branch and fix and push to main branch

 4. To test new ideas or new technologies without effecting main code

+#### Advantages of branching

+1. We can enable parallel development
+2. We can work one multiple flows in isolated way
+3. We can organize source code in clean way
+4. Implemanting new features will become very easy
+5. Bug fixing will become very easy
+6. Testing new ideas or new technologies will become very easy.